deephaven/deploy/README.md

 Terraform can be installed from here as per the OS --> https://releases.hashicorp.com/terraform/0.14.6/

-# Login to GCP console and Click to cloud shell where we will run all the commands
+# Login to GCP console and click to cloud shell where we will run all the commands

    To set the project property in the core section, run Replace YOUR_PROJECT_NAME value: